hipikat/picata/README.md

     - add them to the 'sudo' and 'wagtail' groups
 - Install [Node](http://nodejs.org) on the system, from the `NODE_VERSION`
   defined in [.env](.env)
-- Checkout this repository in `/app`, setting the owner and group to 'wagtail'.
+- Checkout this repository into `/app`, setting the owner and group to 'wagtail'.